 Tel: +1 212 906 6127

-Stefano Pettinato has been Deputy Resident Representative for Belize and El Salvador since November 2012 and is based in San Salvador.
+Stefano Pettinato is the Resident Representative a.i for Belize and El Salvador.

 Prior to his current assignment, Mr. Pettinato was an MDG Policy Adviser in the UNDP Regional Centre for Latin America and the Caribbean in Panama where he covered the areas of Poverty Reduction, the Millennium Development Goals and Human Development.